prl-theworkshop/prl-theworkshop.github.io/prl2023-ijcai/README.md

 - [poster only] Learning to Plan with Tree Search via Deep RL
 - [oral+poster] Object-Centric Learning of Neural Policies for Zero-shot Transfer over Domains with Varying Quantities of Interest
 - [poster only] Optimistic Exploration in Reinforcement Learning Using Symbolic Model Estimates
-- [oral+poster] Task Scoping: Generating Task-Specific Simplifications of Open-Scope Planning Problems
+- [poster] Task Scoping: Generating Task-Specific Simplifications of Open-Scope Planning Problems
 - [oral+poster] Theoretically Guaranteed Policy Improvement Distilled from Model-Based Planning
 - [poster only] Towards More Likely Models for AI Planning
 - [poster only] Using Reverse Reinforcement Learning for Assembly Tasks